jcreigno/nodejs-file-extractor/README.md

 .matches(regex, callback)
 --------------------------
 Register a new matching pattern and corresponding callback.
-Each match is notified using call back.
+Each match is notified using callback.

 * First callback parameter is regex.exec result.
 * Second parameter is the accumulator object.